 Delight-Directed Learning

-One of the "Seven Natural Vital Signs
+(which is one of the "Seven Natural

-of the Learning Process" *
+Vital Signs of the Learning Process" * )

 by Marilyn Howshall